Gentry: Baltic

 From the middle of the 1860s the privileged position of Baltic Germans in the Russian Empire began to waver.
 Already during the reign of Nicholas I (1825–55), who was under pressure from Russian nationalists, some sporadic steps had been taken towards the russification of the provinces.
 Later, the Baltic Germans faced fierce attacks from the Russian nationalist press, which accused the Baltic aristocracy of separatism, and advocated closer linguistic and administrative integration with Russia.

-Social division was based on the dominance of the Baltic Germans which formed the upper classes while the majority of indigenous population, called "Undeutsch", composed the peasantry.
+Social division was based on the dominance of the Baltic Germans, who formed the upper classes, while the majority of the indigenous populations, called Undeutsch ("non-German"), composed the peasantry.
 In the Imperial census of 1897, 98,573 Germans (7.58% of total population) lived in the Governorate of Livonia, 51,017 (7.57%) in the Governorate of Curonia, and 16,037 (3.89%) in the Governorate of Estonia.
 The social changes faced by the emancipation, both social and national, of the Estonians and Latvians were not taken seriously by the Baltic German gentry.
 The provisional government of Russia after 1917 revolution gave the Estonians and Latvians self-governance which meant the end of the Baltic German era in Baltics.

-The Lithuanian gentry consisted mainly of Lithuanians, but due to strong ties to Poland, had been culturally Polonized.
-After the Union of Lublin in 1569, they became less distinguishable from Polish szlachta, although preserved Lithuanian national awareness.
+The Lithuanian gentry consisted mainly of Lithuanians who, due to strong ties to Poland, had been culturally Polonized.
+After the Union of Lublin in 1569, they became less distinguishable from Polish szlachta, though they did preserve Lithuanian national awareness.